-Chlorophyll is one of the so-called photosynthetic pigment, and is found in all organisms that perform aerobic photosynthesis: cyanobacteria, plants, and algae.
-Chlorophyll was discovered in 1817 by Pelletier and Caventou who isolated it from the leaves of plant.
+Chlorophyll is one of the so-called photosynthetic pigment.
+For that reason it is found in all organisms that perform aerobic photosynthesis: cyanobacteria, plants, and algae.
+Chlorophyll was discovered in 1817 by Pelletier and Caventou who isolated it from the leaves of the plant.

-The two chemists also isolated other substances that would be used in pharmaceuticals, such as caffeine and quinine.
+These two chemists also isolated other substances that are used in pharmaceutic industry, such as caffeine and quinine.
 Its chemical structure has of two parts, a poryphin ring with a single magnesium atom in the centre, and a long phytol chain.

-Chlorophyll is also the generic name for a large number of compounds, including Chlorophyll a, which is a microcrystalline pigment with a blue-green colour, and Chlorophyll b, which is green and bright yellow in colour.
+Chlorophyll is also the generic name for a large number of compounds, including Chlorophyll a, which is a microcrystalline pigment with a blue-green colour, and Chlorophyll b, which is pigment with green-yellow colour.

-Algae containing chlorophyll often has secondary pigments such as carotenoids and phycobilins, which supply yellow, orange, and reddish tones.
+Chlorophyll often has secondary pigments such as carotenoids and phycobilins, which supply yellow, orange, and reddish shades.

-OLD WOOD presents a green hue with a faint hint of yellow, that is warm, clean, lively, and very transparent.
-In accordance with the Michel-Eugéne Chevreul chromatic circle, the pigment chlorophyll complements the red pigments that are so profusely used in string instruments, creating harmony through complementarine
+OLD WOOD presents a green hue with a soft hint of yellow, that is warm, clean, lively, and very transparent.
+In accordance with the Michel-Eugéne Chevreul chromatic circle, the pigment chlorophyll complements the red pigments that are used in string instruments, creating harmony.